 - You should properly market your professional qualifications and competencies with the use of your marketing resume template.
 Remember, you are applying for a marketing job.
 Hence, you need to market yourself as well in the best possible way you can.

 - The letter format of your marketing resume should be professional and applicable in a formal application transaction.
 It has to be both comprehensive but concise at the same time.
 Typefaces should be properly selected.
 Spacing should be established to present a readable breakdown of information.

 - Be selective of your usage of words and sentence construction.
-You need to showcase your prowess in written transactions as you will be required to create a lot of corporate letters related to marketing should you be hired for the marketing position that that you are applying for.
+You need to showcase your prowess in written transactions as you will be required to create a lot of corporate letters related to marketing should you be hired for the marketing position that you are applying for.

-Using a template format to guide you in creating a marketing resume can truly help you have an easier time in creating your on professional profile that you may use for job applications in any industry where the processes of marketing are needed.
+Using a template format to guide you in creating a marketing resume can truly help you have an easier time in creating your on a professional profile that you may use for job applications in any industry where the processes of marketing are needed.